open-formulieren/open-forms/docs/configuration/registration/objects.rst

    * **JSON content template**: This is a template for the JSON that will be sent to the Object API nested in the ``record.data`` field.
    * **Payment status update JSON template**: This is a template for the JSON that will be sent with a PATCH request to the Object API to update the payment status of a submission.
-This JSON will be nested in the ``record.data`` field.
+This JSON will be nested in the ``record.data.payment`` field.

 #.
 Click **Opslaan**